dawei7/Detecting-patterns-in-purchase-history-using-association-rule-learning-methods/work-log.md

 - Develop new metrics; Old metrics are too strict for interpretation, because Support can grow, because of "support as profit", has to be interpreted as "gained profit" through an association (Maybe business related, )
 - Describe advantages/ disadvantages of new algorithm (Prove, whatever I write in Thesis, prove the advantages)
 - Reorganise Github structure, README -> A Instruction where to go
+### 4 31.10.2022 - 17.11.2022
+#### 4.1 Work done (Latest version of algorithm: modified_fp_growth_latest)
+- Instead of firmly implementing a date decay function or a prodit function, I rebuild it, that it can be given as lambda functions.
+In this way, the calibrating or changing is much more flexbible, than changing the code for each use case or experiment.
+- When checking the correctness of the code with simple data, I realised that the algorithm was not entirely correct and I need to make the last step to build combinations out of the tree structure and not only giving back the tree structure.
+Normally in the fp-grwoth algorithms, by finding the sets in  fp-growth, there is a loop for every possible combination through the whole dataset again.
+This is very inefficient and we can simplify it by a little omission.
+Instead of showing every relation, for example:
+Associative set (A:100,B:90,C:80), I could show:
+Relation from AB -> C
+Relation from AC -> B
+Relation from BC -> A
+However, there is not much gain in it and it even takes the focus away.
+Most interesting and most consistent ios to only show the relation from highest to lowest support according to the built up tree-scructure of fp-growth.
+In this way, the algorithm becomes "super efficient".
+Moreover it has to be in this ordered way, otherwise we cannot connect the "associative profit".
+- Solution 1.
+Problem: Firstly I thought to add an additional number to support, like transaction A, A, A, B, C would be A:3, B:1, C:1.
+However this will lead to a wrong algorithm.
+Associative rules rely on 1:1 relations.
+I found a solution to balance the additional weight out.
+I add it to the profit and keep the count the same.
+At the end I calculate the new average profit.
+In this way this additional item is considered in the average profit and will be equivalent for every item.
+I can not definitvely say, which transaction should have more or less profit for this item, but in average it is correct and in my opinion a "smart" solution.¨
+- Solution 2.
+Problem: Firstly I wanted to replace the support with the profit.
+However, this was not smart and will destroy the principle of association rules.
+Nevertheless, I consider profit as primary measure to decide, if to keep an item and not the frequency.
+Moreover profit serves as a second measure in the relationship.
+The tree structure however must be based on the consistent support logic.
+This is important for building the fp-tree consistently.
+- Solution 3.
+Problem: It is basically the same, it will interfere with the support, but because it is consistent within the transaction, it will work in a fp-tree logic.
+What I realized by experimenting with the data is, that the date decay function should be rather smooth, maybe even linear from 0.7 (oldest) - 1 (newest) and not that radical like a sigmoid function.
+However this is still in testing what is the optiumum
+- Basically I met a lot of problem, which I unfortunately didn't consider.
+But I am happy and confident to finally have solved them consistently and move on to the Analysis and writing the Master Thesis.
+#### 4.2.
+Next steps (proposed - Track of old points):
+- Verify/Review correctness, therefore Simulation of simple example, which can be recalculated manually -> Done, I found a lot of problems, but solved them one by one
+- Analyse Rules tradtionally with big data set and the newly developed association rule algorithm (Suggestion: Check that it works in general for other datasets, too)
+-> Done for simple example data.
+Entire Analysis still outstanding for the big dataset and other datasets.
+However I am confident, that the algorithm is very general and wll work for any Dataset with Transactions.
+- Make a beautiful Juypter Notebook for analysis the different algorithms$ -> Partly done work in progress
+- Check differences / Interprete Differences
+-> Analysis not yet done for Differences
+- Explore the new algorithm
+-> Explored and improved by fixing the issues.
+- Develop new metrics; Old metrics are too strict for interpretation, because Support can grow, because of "support as profit", has to be interpreted as "gained profit" through an association (Maybe business related, )
+-> Partly done with the financial KPIs which in combination with the traditional ones is an enrichment and gives a much better picture
+-> The old metrics will still work
+- Describe advantages/ disadvantages of new algorithm (Prove, whatever I write in Thesis, prove the advantages) -> Partly done in Jupyter Notebook, but completeness still outstanding
+- Reorganise Github structure, README -> A Instruction where to go -> Work in progress.
+At least I deleted the files not needed anymore
+- New: Begin to wrote Master Thesis
+- New: Clean up/ Finalize Algorithm (The Algorithm itself I see nearly as complete), that is is more readable (conistent variable names, comments, explanations)
+- New: Research for average profits per category; Alternatively in simple cases, we could use price instead of profit.